athena-framework/website/docs/components/README.md

 #### Argument Resolution

 Before Athena can call the controller action, it first needs to determine what arguments, if any, should be passed to it.
-This is achieved via an [ART::Arguments::ArgumentResolverInterface](https://athena-framework.github.io/athena/Athena/Routing/Arguments/ArgumentResolverInterface.html) that facilitates gathering all the arguments.
-One or more [ART::Arguments::Resolvers::ArgumentValueResolverInterface](https://athena-framework.github.io/athena/Athena/Routing/Arguments/Resolvers/ArgumentValueResolverInterface.html) will then be used to resolve each specific argument's value.
+This is achieved via an [ART::Arguments::ArgumentResolverInterface][Athena::Routing::Arguments::ArgumentResolverInterface] that facilitates gathering all the arguments.
+One or more [ART::Arguments::Resolvers::ArgumentValueResolverInterface][Athena::Routing::Arguments::Resolvers::ArgumentValueResolverInterface] will then be used to resolve each specific argument's value.

 The default algorithm is as follows: